Tasiorr/Google_Data_Analytics/README.md

 - Go to work.
 - Use it as an exercise.
 <br/>
-This can be proven we state that we have more members in between 6am to 8am and at 5pm to 6pm.
-Also, members may have set routes when using the bikes, as proven by riding time for members keeps unchanged during the midweek, increasing during weekends.
-The bikes is also heavily used for recreation on the weekends, when riding time increases and casuals take place.

 Members also have a bigger preference for classic bikes, so they can exercise when going to work.
 <br/>
 Concluding: